tchen-research/tchen-research.github.io/index.md

 I'm always interested in finding things to collaborate on (and people to collaborate with).

-If you're an undergrad student in the NYC area interested in research or grad school, please feel free to reach out; I'd be happy to try to help you find something to work on!
+If you're an undergrad student in the NYC area interested in research or grad school, please feel free to reach out.

 ## Thesis